Light rail project getting back on track

 “It will have an impact providing economic opportunities,” Collins said.
 “It will provide value in increasing people’s property.
 Development that is targeted around train stops increases economic development.
 It is called transit oriented development.
 We are really excited.”

-He told the Maryland Independent that the light rail transit project is a “game changer,” and the county commissioners are receiving “support from both of the U.S. senators as well as our congressman” for the project.
+He told the Maryland Independent they the project is a “game changer,” and the commissioners are receiving “support from both of the U.S. senators as well as our congressman” for the project.

 Twitter: @MDunlopSOMD